mseehafer/PyProtolinc/docs/source/concepts/portfolios.rst

 --------------

-The key input need to run ``pyprotolinc`` is the portfolio data, i.e. a table containing seriatim record information.
+The key input needed to run ``pyprotolinc`` is the portfolio data, i.e. a table containing seriatim record information.
 The most convenient way is to import a portfolio from an Excel file using a ``pyprotolinc.portfolio.PortfolioLoader`` object::

     import pyprotolinc.portfolio as ptf